bgschiller/pixyll/_posts/2015-07-22-postgres-advisory-locks.md

 SELECT pg_advisory_unlock(4);
 ```

 So this is pretty neat, but the locks are using a global namespace.
 What if we need to lock for a sync and also for some other background task?
-One trick you can use I like is to scope the locks using a hash.
+One trick you can use is to scope the locks using a hash.

 ```python
 hasher = hashlib.sha1()